samuelburbulla/dune-mmesh/paper.md

 # Summary

-Dune-MMesh is an implementation of the DUNE @bastian:2021 grid interface that is tailored for numerical applications with possibly moving physical interfaces.
-The implementation based on CGAL @thecgalproject:2020 triangulations supports two and three dimensional meshes and can export a predefined set of facets as a separate interface grid.
+Dune-MMesh is an implementation of the DUNE `@BBD+21` grid interface that is tailored for numerical applications with possibly moving physical interfaces.
+The implementation based on CGAL `@CGAL` triangulations supports two and three dimensional meshes and can export a predefined set of facets as a separate interface grid.
 In spatial dimension two, arbitrary movement of vertices is enhanced with a remeshing algorithm that implements non-hierarchical adaptation procedures.
-We present a collection of examples based on the python bindings of the discretization module dune-fem @dedner:2020 that demonstrate the versatile applicability of Dune-MMesh.
+We present a collection of examples based on the python bindings of the discretization module dune-fem `@DNK20` that demonstrate the versatile applicability of Dune-MMesh.

 # Statement of need